Cluer Dicey

 Cluer Dicey (28 January 1715 – 3 October 1775) was an English newspaper proprietor, publisher of street literature, printseller and patent medicine seller, in London and later in Northampton.
 He was also proprietor of the Northampton Mercury newspaper from 1756 until his death in October 1775.
 Likewise he inherited and developed a huge distribution network in England for patent medicines.

 Family

-Cluer was born 28 January 1715 at London, the son of William Dicey (1690–1756) and Mary his wife (nee Atkins).
+Cluer was born 28 January 1715 at London, the son of William Dicey (1690–1756) and Mary his wife (née Atkins).
 He was named after his uncle, John Cluer, a London printer and music publisher.
 He married Mary [sometimes given as Maria] Nutshawe 7 October 1738.
 They had two sons, William (who died in infancy 1739) and Thomas, b.
 1742.
 They also had three daughters, Charlotte, b.
 1740; Sarah Ann b.
 1746, and Elizabeth (dates not known).
 Maria died 3 February 1761, at Northampton.

 Businesses

 In 1732 William Dicey attempted to buy the Stamford Mercury newspaper for his son to manage, following the death of its printer William Thompson, but later pulled out of the deal.
 The following year Cluer was formally apprenticed to William as a member of the London Leathersellers Company in what may have been a means of enabling him to trade in London.